-- Acting for suspects or witnesses in the SFO fraud investigations involving Tesco, Rolls Royce, GSK, Barclays Bank/Qatar, ENRC, JJB Sports, Quindell, Bank of England liquidity auctions, Sustainable Agroenergy and Olympus.
+- Acting for suspects or witnesses in the SFO fraud investigations/prosecutions involving Tesco (where we acted for the former CEO), Barclays Bank/Qatar (where we act for the former CEO), ENRC, G4S/Serco, JJB Sports, Quindell, Bank of England liquidity auctions, Kaupthing and Olympus.

 - Acting in a number of large-scale insider trading, market abuse and land banking investigations/prosecutions brought by the FCA and/or the City of London police.